 Before placing the images on the artboard, hold the shift/ctrl keys together.
 The cursor immediately changes its shape and displays a grid.
 Continue to hold the shift + Ctrl key and drag the grid to the desired size.
 Do not release the mouse button so quickly; grids have more to gain.
 If you place more images than the grid shows by default, you should hold the mouse button and press the upper and lower arrow keys and side arrows to increase the number of rows and columns in the grid.

 Hold the Ctrl key and use the arrow keys to control the space between the rows and columns.
 Release the mouse button, and InDesign has a perfect grid ready for you.

 In case you selected more graphics, not all are displayed in the grid.
 Don’t worry; look at the cursor as it shows the remaining graphic images missing in the grid.
 InDesign reminds you that the grid cannot accommodate everything simultaneously as more images are selected.
-Now, you can start clicking individually or draw your next grid, as we have learned here.
+Now, you can start clicking individually or draw your next grid.

 When you follow the right method, inserting images is such an easy and exciting job, as we just witnessed in this post.